altech7/altech7/README.md

 # 💫 About Me:
-👨‍💻 I’m Software Engineer | Flutter, React.js & Node.js <br>📭 Shoot me an email or add me on Linkedin! <br>
+👨‍💻 I’m Software Engineer working with Flutter, React.js & Node.js <br>📭 Shoot me an email or add me on Linkedin! <br>

 ## 🌐 Socials: